All-Resources/web-design-practice-html-css-Ahsan-2019/README.md

 - :classical_building: 3rd year CS Student, at University Of Okara
 - :heavy_check_mark: Data Scientist |  Machine Learning Engineer
-- 🔭 I’m currently Learning  Data Science and Machine Learning
+- 👨🏽‍🌱 I’m currently Exploring Data Science and Machine Learning
 - 👯 I’m looking to collaborate with other content creators and developers
 - 🥅 2021 Goals: Contribute more to Open Source projects